konradszymanski/100-JavaScript-projects/#7 Filter Project/README.md

 # Filter-Project
-my info:
+// my info:
 cloned and deleted app.js content.
+I moved up div section with filter box

-// wrote by JSBeginners:
+// info by JSBeginners:
 TASK:
 1. Download the source code from the github repository above.
 2. Delete the contents of the app.js file.